ossf/wg-best-practices-os-developers/docs/SCM-BestPractices/github/repository/review_dismissal_allowed.md

-## Default Branch Doesn't Restrict Who Can Dismiss Reviews
+# Default Branch Should Restrict Who Can Dismiss Reviews

 policy name: review_dismissal_allowed

 severity: LOW

-### Description
+## Description

 Any user with write access to the repository can dismiss pull-request reviews.
 Pull-request review contains essential information on the work that needs to be done and helps keep track of the changes.
 Dismissing it might cause a loss of this information and should be restricted to a limited number of users.

-### Threat Example(s)
+## Threat Example(s)

 Allowing the dismissal of reviews can promote poor and vulnerable code, as important comments may be forgotten and ignored during the review process.

-### Remediation
+## Remediation

 1. Make sure you have admin permissions
 2. Go to the repo's settings page